ISO 27001 vs SOC 2: What is the difference?

 Which Should I Choose?

 Ultimately, both SOC 2 and ISO 27001 should help your organisation improve overall information security practices and demonstrate to customers and clients a commitment to security; though which framework you decide upon will be largely down to the particulars of your organisation’s needs.
+You should try to ascertain whether SOC 2 requirements or ISO27001 requirements align better with your organisation's current practices.
 With region, industry and organisational specifics all playing big roles in this decision, both are internationally recognised standards, with respective benefits and costs.

 Security Awareness for your Organisation